The Butterfly Effect | 2004

 The superficially idyllic neighbourhood, in which young Evan (Logan Lerman) grows up with friends Kayleigh (Sarah Widdows), her brother Tommy (Cameron Bright) and chubby introvert Lenny (Jake Kaese), is Port Moody, a city in Metro Vancouver at the east end of Burrard Inlet.

 Worried by the bouts of amnesia, Evan’s mom (Melora Walters) takes him to undergo a series of tests to ‘Sunnyvale Institution’ – ominously the same facility in which his “crazy” dad is incarcerated.
 The institute is the closed West Lawn Building of the much-used location, Riverview Hospital, 2601 Lougheed Highway, in Coquitlam.
 You might recognise it as the not dissimilar ‘Stonybrook Institution’ from Final Destination 2, which was written by Butterfly Effect’s directors.
+The disused mental hospital provided the department store interiors for Elf and was more rescently seen in Deadpool.

 With the onset of adolescence, childhood friendships begin to fray, coming to a head when the 15-year-old Evan (John Patrick Amedori) goes to the cinema with Kayleigh (Irene Gorovaia) and the increasingly disturbed Tommy (Jesse James).
 The movie house where they see David Fincher’s Se7en was the Granville Cineplex Odeon, 855 Granville Street, downtown Vancouver.
 The Odeon was the last remaining of a clutch of movie palaces along Granville Street.
 Despite only having been built in the Eighties, the Odeon finally closed its doors in 2012.